-Required: JAPA 305 (56 points)
+Required: JAPA 305 (56 points) (not including ARTS 395)

-Required for entry to honours: B or above in JAPA 305.
+Required for honours: B or above in JAPA 305.

-Students intending to complete the BA with a minor in Japanese must be credited with at least 80 points in Japanese which must include at least 44 points at 200-level or above, and must include at least one Japanese language paper as approved by the Programme Coordinator.
+Students intending to complete the BA with a minor in Japanese must be credited with at least 80 points in Japanese (not including ARTS 395) which must include at least 44 points at 200-level or above, and must include at least one Japanese language paper as approved by the Programme Coordinator.

-Students intending to complete the BA with a major in Linguistics must be credited with at least 136 points in Linguistics, which must include at least 100 points at 200-level or above, and the following:
+Students intending to complete the BA major in Linguistics must be credited with at least 136 points in Linguistics (not including ARTS 395), which must include at least 18 points in a language other than English, and the following: